 I discovered Kayla’s blog when I was getting more serious about running.
 Even though she writes about fitness primarily in NYC (and I don’t live in NYC), I stick around because her career path is so fascinating, (not to mention she is extremely motivating!).
 After graduating with a BFA in Drama, she pursued her passion for fitness and became a certified PT and group fitness instructor.
 She eventually found herself in a marketing position at a fitness start-up.
 Last year, after the position was downsized, enrolled in grad school for a masters in Social Media and Mobile Marketing.
 She also became a yoga teacher and co-founded Holistic Happening, a series of pop-up, interactive wellness events that combine a yoga class and a healthy meal.

 I was first introduced to Mandi through her work as Director of Community at The Niche Movement.
 She is one of those people who you can’t help but feel inspired and motivated by, even online.
 By day, you’ll find her in Admissions helping college students excel and find the right path.
-By night, she runs her business, Candi By Mandi.
-In her spare time, you’ll find her training for her next marathon — she’s run seven already.
-She’s also an avid Passion Planner enthusiast and snail mail lover (just see the proof here on Instagram).
+She also is passionate about clean beauty and is an expert on BeautyCounter.
+She’s been challenging herself to a Fit For Sevens Challenge — this involves doing one type of exercise for an entire week!
+Her dedication is inspiring.

 Joana is a twenty-something blogger with a passion for personal development, goal setting, and blogging.
 While I don’t know her personally, I love her minimalistic blog style and the honesty she puts into her blog posts.
 From sharing why she moved back home to her goal setting posts each month, I find her to always be humble, optimistic, and honest.